yosang/what-I-use/configurations/printer.md

 Open cups on the browser, port is `631`

 # Test the printer

+We can find a lot of documentation at: http://localhost:631/help/options.html

 Print a test page from the browser or from command line with `tp`

 Two commands: